NeoHW/tp/docs/DeveloperGuide.md

 Currently, the process of modifying patient tags in the PatientSync application can be cumbersome, requiring users to delete and re-add tags individually.
 This can lead to potential errors, especially when handling a large number of tags or making multiple changes.

 To address this, we are planning to introduce the EditTagsCommand feature, providing users with a more flexible and efficient way to manage patient tags.
 The planned EditTagsCommand feature is designed to enhance user productivity, reduce the likelihood of errors, and improve overall usability within PatientSync.

+### 4.3 Input Validation for Events

+Presently, the Date and Datetime for Events, referred to as `DATE_OR_DATETIME_OF_EVENT`, do not have sufficient input validation.
+For example, the user is able to input `30-02-2024, 24:00 - 24:00`.
+This can lead to potential errors if the user has accidentally mistyped the date and/or time when inputting the command, leading to confusion further down the line.

+To address this, we plan to make our input validation for the `DATE_OR_DATETIME_OF_EVENT` field stricter, to ensure the validity of the values, and not just the format.
+Upon identification of such invalid `DATE_OR_DATETIME_OF_EVENT` field values, PatientSync should then output a custom error message, i.e.,`Invalid DATE_OR_DATETIME_OF_EVENT!`

+### 4.4 Addition of an Upper and Lower Bound for Event Date or Datetime

+Presently, we do not restrict the user from adding events at any date.
+As such, the user is able to add Events for a Patient in impossible dates, i.e., 4000 years into the Future or Past.
+Adding such Events is more likely to be a typographical error and thus, we should warn the user (similar to how we warn the user for past events).
+We choose to warn the user rather than error on the command as it is possible, albeit rare, for a Person to live more than a 100 years.

+To address this, we intend to introduce an Upper and Lower Bound for the Event Date, of approximately +- 100 years from the present year.
+Upon identification of `DATE_OR_DATETIME_OF_EVENT` with years outside of this range, PatientSync should then warn the user with a message to the effect of `Warning: This Event occurs more than a 100 years in the future / past`

+### 4.5 Case Sensitivity Duplicate Checks for Events

+Presently, duplicate checks for Events are done via checking the Event Name (`NAME_OF_EVENT`), as well as Date / Datetime (`DATE_OR_DATETIME_OF_EVENT`).
+However, the duplicate check does not account for differences in case sensitivity of the `NAME_OF_EVENT`.
+For example, given the same `DATE_OR_DATETIME_OF_EVENT`, the Event `Birthday` and `birthday` would still be seen as two separate events.
+The user would potentially be able to thus create multiple duplicate events, which would clutter the UI and confuse the User.

+To address this, we plan to make the Duplicate Check for Events case sensitive, such that we detect these scenarios.
+PatientSync would then also return a Success Result, albeit with the special Duplicate Message, to the user.

 --------------------------------------------------------------------------------------------------------------------